 Jon is the author of numerous articles, a Hakomi Institute textbook, and the R-CS training manual.
 He has also won several awards for his poetry.

 An avid outdoorsman, Jon enjoys hiking, running, kayaking and martial arts.
 He loves to travel, is an accomplished carpenter and an unrepentant movie nut.
 Jon lives in Ashland, Oregon, with his family.

-LPC, CHT, Administrative and Clinic Director, M.E.T.A., LLC
+LPC, CHT, Administrative and Clinic Founder, M.E.T.A., LLC

 DONNA ROY is a licensed professional counselor and certified Hakomi therapist and trainer.
 She has a private psychotherapy and supervision/consulting practice in Portland, Oregon, where she also administers and teaches in M.E.T.A. trainings, directs the M.E.T.A.
 Counseling Clinic, and guest presents in Portland State University’s Department of Counselor Education and other local organizations.
 She has special training in couples, marriage and family therapy, experiential dreamwork, and clinical supervision.

 Donna comes to counseling with a rich international background.
 She lived and studied in Germany in college, was a Peace Corps volunteer in South Korea in the 1970s, and worked in Bangladesh with Save the Children as part of her master’s degree studies in intercultural administration.
 These experiences lead to her work with refugees on both the east and west coasts of the U.S., and to an intercultural communication consulting and training business.
 As an activist, she has always cared deeply about people and their gifts and about facilitating interpersonal understanding and intrapersonal awareness.